Topological arguments for Kolmogorov complexity: Introduction

+We assume that the reader is familiar with all these notions.
+An introduction to Kolmgorov complexity can be found, e.g., in~\cite{gacsnotes,uppsalanotes,usv}; see also an extensive textbook on this subject written by Li and Vit\'anyi~\cite{li-vitanyi}.}, but even some basic questions about it turn out to be very difficult.
+For example, we still do not know which linear inequalities are true for the Kolmogorov complexities of tuples of strings, though we know that they are the same as the inequalities for Shannon entropies and also for the sizes of subgroups of a finite group and their intersections (see \cite[Chapter 10]{usv}).

+Things could become even more complicated when we switch from universal statements (e.g., inequalities) to universal-existential statements.
+An example of such a statement: \emph{for every integer $n$ and for every $x$ of complexity at least $2n+O(1)$ there exists a string $y$ such that both $\KS(x\cnd y)$ and $\KS(y\cnd x)$ are equal to $n$ with $O(1)$-precision}.
+This result was proved by M.~Vyugin~\cite{mvyugin} using game technique developed by An.~Muchnik (see \cite{mmsv,msv} for some other examples of game arguments).
+Several other techniques to prove the existence of strings with given complexity properties were developed: one may use probabilistic method, and also some combinatorial techniques, in particular, on-line matching and expander-like constructions, see~\cite[Chapters 11, 12, 14]{usv} for examples.
+Still some basic questions remain open.
+For example, we do not know whether for every strings $a_1,\ldots,a_n$ there exists some string $b$ that, being used as a condition, makes the complexity of each $a_i$ twice smaller, i.e., $\KS(a_i\cnd b)=0.5\KS(a_i)+O(1)$ for every $i$.

-However, if we want $\KS(x|y)$ to be close to $n/2$ with (maximal possible) precision $O(1)$, one needs a different argument.
-Let us start with $y=x$ (when $\KS(x|y)\approx 0$) and delete bits (say, at the end) one by one until we get $y=\Lambda$ (the empty string) when $\KS(x|y)\approx n$).
-When the last bit of $y$ is deleted, the conditional complexity $\KS(x|y)$ changes by at most $O(1)$, so it cannot cross the threshold $n/2$ without visiting $O(1)$-neighborhood of $n/2$.
+In this paper we suggest one more technique which is quite different from the tools used before.
+It is applicable (as it seems) only in some rather special situations; however, when applicable, it provides results with maximal possible $O(1)$-precision.
+This approach is based on simple topological arguments.
+To explain what is meant by ``topological arguments'', let us start with a very simple example.
+Let us consider a string $x$ that has Kolmogorov complexity $n$ (we consider plain complexity $\KS(x)$, but this does not matter for now).
+We want to prove that there exists a string $y$ such that $\KS(x\cnd y)\approx n/2$.
+Let us start with $y=x$, when $\KS(x\cnd y)\approx 0$.
+Then, we delete bits of the string $y$ (say, at the end) one by one until we get $y=\Lambda$ (the empty string) and $\KS(x\cnd y)\approx n$.
+During the process, each time when one last bit of $y$ is deleted, the conditional complexity $\KS(x\cnd y)$ changes by at most $O(1)$, so it cannot cross the threshold $n/2$ without visiting $O(1)$-neighborhood of $n/2$.

-Topological arguments of this type can be used in two (and more) dimensions, though they become a bit less trivial.
-We provide several examples of this type in the following sections.
+Topological arguments of this type can be used in two (and more) dimensions, though they become less trivial.
+In what follows we provide several examples of this type.